bryanibit/blog.io/_posts/2018-11-9-gis-basis.md

 * Get Count of geographic data
 * Run Count Analysis
 * Use the analysis results for their own purposes, for example, to visualize

-Converting from a vector layer to the graph([QgsGraph](https://qgis.org/api/classQgsGraph.html) objects) is done using the [*QgsGraphBuilder*](http://qgis.org/api/classQgsGraphBuilder.html) programming pattern with basic setting ordered by [*QgsLineVectorLayerDirector*](http://qgis.org/api/classQgsLineVectorLayerDirector.html).
+writing and updating (to a limited extent) ESRI Shapefiles, and the associated a Converting from a vector layer to the graph([QgsGraph](https://qgis.org/api/classQgsGraph.html) objects) is done using the [*QgsGraphBuilder*](http://qgis.org/api/classQgsGraphBuilder.html) programming pattern with basic setting ordered by [*QgsLineVectorLayerDirector*](http://qgis.org/api/classQgsLineVectorLayerDirector.html).

 ```